 Standard treatments

-Treatment options for both high and low risk patients include phlebotomy (regular drawing of blood to reduce the amount of blood cells in the body) and low dose aspirin (which can help reduce the risk of blood clots).
+Treatment options for both high and low risk patients include phlebotomy and aspirin.
+Phlebotomy is the regular drawing of blood to reduce the amount of blood cells in the body.
+Low dose aspirin can help reduce the risk of blood clots.

 Specific medications